Cruise ship changes course after US judge orders seizure

 “We all feel we were abducted by luxurious pirates!” passenger Stephen Heard Fales posted on Facebook.

 Some passengers were taken by ferry to Port Everglades in Fort Lauderdale on Sunday.
 The ferry ride was apparently “uncomfortable due to inclement weather,” according to a statement from a Crystal Cruises spokesperson.
-The company said guests were also taken to local airports, but wouldn’t comment on any “pending legal matters.”
+The company said guests were also taken to local airports, but wouldn’t comment on the lawsuit.

-It was unclear how many passengers were aboard, with one news outlet reporting 300 and another, 700.
+It was not immediately clear how many passengers were aboard, with one news outlet reporting 300 and another, 700.
 According to the company website, the vessel can carry up to 848 passengers.

 The ship was scheduled to arrive in Miami on Saturday.
-But a federal judge in Miami issued an arrest warrant for the ship Thursday, a maritime practice where a U.S. Marshal goes aboard a vessel and takes charge of it once it enters U.S. waters.
+But a federal judge there issued an arrest warrant for the ship Thursday, a maritime practice where a U.S. Marshal goes aboard a vessel and takes charge of it once it enters U.S. waters.

 Passengers and entertainers said on social media they were surprised to find out about the legal case.
 One guest posted a letter on Facebook from Crystal Cruises Management that said the change in itinerary was due to “non-technical operational issues.”